As a successful former stockbroker, Gene Katz understands value and knows a great deal when he sees one.

 “The system that the Community Foundation set up just works,” Gene says.
 “Their charges are infinitesimal compared to the services you receive.
 They make it easy to keep up with and track our giving—what we gave, when, and to whom.
 I can get a request from a nonprofit we support, fill out a form, and let them know that a gift will be coming from our CFGM donor account.
 Within two weeks, the check is sent.
 What could be more convenient than that?”

 Gene is referring to the high-quality and relatively low costs of a donor-advised fund at the Community Foundation of Greater Memphis.
 It’s a tool he and his wife, Carol, have used for years to target and administer their charitable giving.
-Gene and Carol make most of their donations through gifts of appreciated stock.
-The predictability and convenience that the Community Foundation offers is a major asset to both the Katzes and their grantees.
+The convenience that the Community Foundation offers is a major asset to both the Katzes and their grantees.

-Gene began his work in the financial services industry in Memphis after a short stint in New York City, where he nursed ambitions of becoming a professional actor (“That wasn’t going anywhere.”).
+Gene began his work in the financial services industry in Memphis after a short stint in New York City, where he nursed ambitions of becoming a professional actor.
 He has appeared in 50 shows at nearly every theater in Memphis over the years, but when he is not in the spotlight, he’s playing a vital role behind the scenes as a generous financial patron of the arts.
 [Pictured, left: Gene onstage as Tevye in Memphis’s first-ever production of Fiddler on the Roof, at Theatre Memphis in the early 1970s]

 “We don’t consider the arts just entertainment,” he says.
 “We feel that they are a most important part of your life.
 It’s like eating and drinking to us.
 If you can’t enjoy a painting, if you can’t listen to music, well then what’s the use?
 We want to make [the arts] as available to as many people as possible.”